M0REKZ/PortingMacGames/Unity/Unity Porting Guide.md

 ##Obtaining UnityPlayer##

-You can get the unity version you want from the official unity webpage, you dont need a license to download and unpack it (only for using Unity app), however, it looks like they updated some old unity packages to have a 2020 UnityPlayer instead of the needed, and it wont work if we want to port a very old game, so, its recommended to search the file you need on the archive.org wayback machine.
+You can get the unity version you want from the official unity webpage, you dont need a license to download and unpack it (only for using Unity app), however, it looks like they updated some old unity packages to have a 2020 UnityPlayer instead of the needed, and it wont work if we want to port a very old game, so, its recommended to search the file you need on the archive.org wayback machine. (some working links on [This Page](https://github.com/M0REKZ/PortingMacGames/blob/Principal/Unity/Working%20Dowload%20Links.md))

 - Download correspondent Unity Version (it may be a pkg file or a dmg)